Carshalton Athletic F.C.: Isthmian League 2006–present

-In the 2025–25 Isthmian League season the Robins remained firmly in contention for a play-off spot but ultimately finished just outside the top six, securing 7th place.
+In the 2024–25 Isthmian League season the Robins remained firmly in contention for a play-off spot but ultimately finished just outside the top six, securing 7th place.
 They also enjoyed notable cup runs, reaching the 4th Qualifying Round of the FA Cup against Boreham Wood and progressing to the semi-finals of the Surrey Senior Cup, where they were defeated by Dorking Wanderers.

+On 19 February 2026, Peter Adeniyi resigned from his post and Steven Bates was confirmed as his replacement.